andy-9/learning_java/src/main/java/notes.md

 ### Non-primitive/reference types

-- Variables of reference types contain references (and not the values directly).
+- Variables of reference types contain references (addresses) to the memory location where the corresponding data is stored.
+They do not store the values directly.
 - **String**: Strings are constant; their values cannot be changed after they are created.
 String buffers support mutable strings.
 Because String objects are immutable they can be shared.
 For example:
   ```java
   String str = "abc";